 AI doesn’t reduce job opportunities.
 It generates them.

 As AI takes on more and more repetitive jobs, the people who were doing them can move into other areas of the business or in new industries.
 They aren’t left unemployed.
-For example, at EBI.AI we hire AI writers and AI editors.
+For example, at EBI.AI we hire psychologists, conversational designers and AI architects.
 These people help with the structure of chatbot conversations and the tone they talk in.
 Often, we look for people who come from call centre backgrounds because their insight is invaluable in creating bots that customers are comfortable interacting with, and brands are comfortable having as the face of their company.

 AI is not the rise of robots.
 It’s the rise of humans.